 - You will learn that intense emotions will pass if you just “ride the wave”

-Therapy for adults dealing with Anger and Irritability is intended to help you overcome the obstacles getting in your way of healthy relationships, social functioning, and school and work success as well as to help you feel better in your own skin.
-Together, you and your therapist will work to understand the root of the symptoms and to effectively utilize the most current and powerful scientifically-backed, evidence-based therapies to tackle your anger and irritability when it arises.
+Therapy for adults dealing with anger is intended to help you overcome the obstacles getting in your way of healthy relationships, social functioning, and school and work success as well as to help you feel better in your own skin.
+Together, you and your therapist will work to understand the root of the symptoms and to effectively utilize the most current and powerful scientifically-backed, evidence-based strategies to tackle your anger and irritability when it arises.

-During this initial 90-minute session, the assigned therapist will meet with you to gather background information on you and to fill out rating scales to provide an assessment baseline upon which to build our treatment plan and goals.
+During this initial 90-minute session, the assigned therapist will meet with you to gather background information and have you fill out rating scales to provide an assessment baseline upon which to build our treatment plan and goals.

 Now that we’ve thoroughly assessed your needs, we will meet with you to discuss the diagnoses, to identify starting goals, and to provide education on the apparent causes and factors which are leading to your symptoms.

 At this point, you will attend regular weekly therapy sessions.
-A typical course of treatment calls for 12 to 16 weeks of therapy sessions.
-However, your therapist may determine you need to come more or less frequently, depending upon your presenting symptoms.
+A typical course of treatment calls for 12 to 16 weeks of therapy sessions, but treatment length depends on many factors and, therefore, could require more or less weeks.
+Additionally, your therapist may determine that you need to come more or less frequently, depending upon your presenting symptoms.

 Together, in each subsequent session, you and your therapist will use evidenced-based psychotherapy models to help you learn to identify and address the roots of your anger.
 This typically includes the integration of techniques from Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness-Based CBT, or other evidence-based modalities.